Maslow in the Context of Employee Engagement, Culture, and Leadership

 SELF-ACTUALIZATION → EMPOWERED

-Top of the pyramid performers want to be empowered to act on their own and have their actions influence and inspire others.
+Top-of-the-pyramid performers want to be empowered to act independently and have their actions influence and inspire others.
 They seek opportunities to better themselves and those around them for individual and team success.

 Successful teams and organizations are rife with leaders...not in the sense of a job title, but through an engaged culture and by the way things get done.